Pewejekubam/qbd-to-gnucash/doc/modular-prd-forking-prompt.md

 ## Module PRD Structure

 * Each module PRD document must be stored in a separate file under `./prd/{module}/`.
-* Module PRDs must link to the core PRD document using **versioned, relative links**.
+* Module PRDs must link to the core PRD document using a relative link, with the link text being the filename of the core PRD document (e.g., `core-prd-v3.0.0.md`) and the link URL being the relative path to the core PRD document (e.g., `../core-prd-v3.0.0.md`).
 * Module PRDs must declare compatibility with the core PRD document.

 ## Module Extraction Order